ianstormtaylor/slate/docs/concepts/04-commands.md

 # Commands

-While editing rich-text content, your users will be doing things like inserting text, deleteing text, splitting paragraphs, adding formatting, etc. These edits are expressed using two concepts: commands and operations.
+While editing richtext content, your users will be doing things like inserting text, deleteing text, splitting paragraphs, adding formatting, etc. These edits are expressed using two concepts: commands and operations.

 Commands are the high-level actions that represent a specific intent of the user.
 Their interface is simply: